Throughout history, the more militaristic a culture’s reputation is, the more it tends to value feminine power.

 Yet Vikings had difficulty finding wives, probably due to a combination of polygamy and female infanticide.
 Female children were often exposed, probably due to limited resources for dowries.
 The situation seems to be the opposite of Athens; women were respected in Scandinavia, so why kill infant girls?
 Resource limitations is the only reason that makes sense to me.

 Vikings certainly disrupted the European coasts and waterways in search of loot.
 Still, it’s no surprise that in a militaristic culture like theirs, men were expected to go armed.
 They had to be prepared to fight, even the ones who were in a position to focus on farming.
 Others defended trading caravans or raided for a living.
 Young men formed “military brotherhoods” (read: gangs) and raided for food, money, and women.
 Scandinavian men were hardly alone in this, though, and Viking raids weren’t as bad as the Carolingian raids that also occurred frequently at this time in history.
-Vikings were less prone to rape (though they did sometimes kidnap women) and the sorts of destruction one sees in modern sports-related riots,

-There is biological evidence of relative equality between the genders: teeth enamel and femur lengths were relatively equal between men and women.
+There's also biological evidence of relative equality between the genders: teeth enamel and femur lengths were relatively equal between men and women.
 In less equal societies — like Athens — women get worse food and fewer opportunities for exercise.

 The Tuaregs are nomadic Berbers from the Sahara Desert.
 They are mostly herders and traders, though their reputation is very much that of a militaristic culture.
 The Fremen of Dune are based on their lives and culture.
 Many live in Mali, but like the Kurds who serve as America’s allies in the Middle East, and the Basques currently fighting for autonomy in the Pyranees region, they are spread across many countries.